thetatoken/theta-metachain-guide/docs/2-testnet/manual-flow/3-cross-chain-asset-transfers.md

 ## 1. TFuel Transfers

+**IMPORTANT NOTE**: Please wait until the subchain finalizes at least 100 blocks before testing the cross-chain transactions.
+Otherwise the cross-chain transactions could get stuck.
+Once the subchain start finalizing blocks, the Subchain validators should print `Notified finalized block, height=xxx` on the screen.

 Please run the following commands to transfer TFuel between the Testnet Main Chain and the Subchain.
 Note that you'd need to replace `<SUBCHAIN_EVM_chainID>` with the EVM `chainID` you reserved for the Subchain on [chainlist.org](https://chainlist.org/).

 ```shell